BlasBenito/distantia/README.md

 ## Comparing two irregular non-aligned sequences

-This section assumes that the user wants to compare two sequences.
-The package provides two example datasets based on the Abernethy pollen core (Birks and Mathewes, 1978):
+This section relies on two example datasets based on the Abernethy pollen core (Birks and Mathewes, 1978):

 ``` r
 data(sequenceA)